DataDog/hiring-engineers/answers.md

 ![Email Downtime](ddimg7.png)

 ## Collecting APM Data:
+* Bonus Question: What is the difference between a Service and a Resource?
+* Provide a link and a screenshot of a Dashboard with both APM and Infrastructure Metrics.
+* Please include your fully instrumented app in your submission, as well.

 The app is not instrumented manually, i used DDTrace to get monitoring data: ddtrace-run python __init__.py